juandelaoliva/blog/_posts/2025-01-21-ai-the-evil-genie-in-the-lamp.md

 Managing SEO for a multimarket site is never easy, especially when dealing with over 30 markets, each with its own peculiarities.
 Recently, my team faced a sitemap issue in our Drupal setup that led to several problems, particularly in multilingual markets:

-- **🔓 Unsecured URLs:** Some links used `http` instead of `https`.
+- **Unsecured URLs:** Some links used `http` instead of `https`.
-- **🌐 Incorrect domains:** URLs pointed to the host provider’s domain instead of the correct one.
+- **Incorrect domains:** URLs pointed to the host provider’s domain instead of the correct one.
-- **🇲🇽 Wrong language codes:** Sitemaps mixed up country codes, like using `/mx/` for Bolivia instead of `/bo/`.
+- **Wrong language codes:** Sitemaps mixed up country codes, like using `/mx/` for Bolivia instead of `/bo/`.

 Once we thought the issue was fixed, the next step was testing.
 But with no QA resources available, the idea of manually checking all sitemaps—market by market—came up.
-My response? **Why do it manually when AI can help? 🤖**
+My response? **Why do it manually when AI can help?**

 ## AI: The Evil Genie in the Lamp  🧞‍♂️